theEloise888/Travel-Alerts/README.md

 **Overview**

-* An app created to allow users to to view travel alerts by traveller, region and sub-region as well as to add an advisory for a traveller.
+* An app created to allow users to view travel alerts by traveller, region and sub-region as well as to add an advisory for a traveller.

 **Steps to run the app**